wildandaffabdillah/Team-Project-2026/README.md

 ## Sprint Methods

 ### 📆 Daily Sprint (Team Source Repo)
-- **Time/Frequency:** Dilakukan setiap hari secara *asynchronous*.
+- **Time/Frequency:** Done every day *asynchronously*.
-- **Aktivitas:** Setiap _Developer_ mendorong (*push*) potongan kode fitur atau perbaikan *bug* ke Github (*repository*) secara berkala.
+- **Activities:** Each _Developer_ pushes code for new features or bug fixes to GitHub (repository) regularly.
-- **Goals:** Menjaga _version control_ tetap segar dan memastikan seluruh progres harian tercatat jelas.
-Dalam komunikasi harian, tim secara singkat memperbarui tentang:
+- **Goals:** Maintain _version control_ and ensure all daily progress is recorded clearly.
+In daily communication, the team should update about:
-    1. Apa yang dikerjakan kemarin?
+    1. What was done yesterday?
-    2. Apa yang akan dikerjakan hari ini?
+    2. What will be done today?
-    3. Apakah ada kendala/blocker yang menghalangi?
+    3. Are there any obstacles/blockers?

-### 📅 Weekly Sprint (Sinkronisasi Mingguan)
+### 📅 Weekly Sprint (Weekly Synchronization)
-- **Time/Frequency:** Sesi diskusi mendalam dilakukan setiap satu minggu sekali.
+- **Time/Frequency:** Discussion sessions held every week.
-- **Aktivitas:** *Sprint Review* dan *Sprint Retrospective* bersama seluruh tim.
+- **Aktivitas:** *Sprint Review* and *Sprint Retrospective* with the whole team.
-- **Goals:** Mendemonstrasikan fitur yang telah berhasil terintegrasi utuh (misal, backend berhasil mengirim data ke frontend).
-Mengukur persentase pencapaian dari iterasi minggu tersebut, mengkaji tantangan yang ditemui, serta menentukan *Priority Backlogs* mana yang akan dieksekusi untuk Sprint minggu selanjutnya.
+- **Goals:** Demonstrate features that have been integrated (e.g., backend successfully sending data to frontend).
+Review the results of the previous week’s iterations, address encountered challenges, and determine the *Priority Backlogs* for the next Sprint.

 ## 🚀 Sprint 1 Report

 ---